-The following table provides information at February 15, 1999, with respect to ownership of Common Stock by (1) each beneficial owner of five percent or more of our Common Stock known to us, (2) each director of The Children's Place and nominee for director, (3) each of our five most highly compensated executive officers in fiscal 1998, (4) all directors and executive officers as a group.
+The following table provides information at February 15, 1999, and after giving effect to this offering (assuming the underwriters' over-allotment option is not exercised), with respect to ownership of Common Stock by (1) each beneficial owner of five percent or more of our Common Stock known to us, (2) each director of The Children's Place and nominee for director, (3) each of our five most highly compensated executive officers in fiscal 1998, (4) all directors and executive officers as a group and (5) each selling stockholder.
 For the purpose of computing the percentage of the shares of Common Stock owned by each person or group listed in this table, any shares not outstanding which are subject to options or warrants exercisable within 60 days after February 15, 1999 have been deemed to be outstanding and owned by such person or group, but have not been deemed to be outstanding for the purpose of computing the percentage of the shares of Common Stock owned by any other person.
 Except as indicated in the footnotes to this table, the persons named in the table have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them.